Green League: Ideology and policies

 The Green League is no longer a protest party, nor an alternative movement.
 Some Green candidates reject classifying the party as either left-wing or right-wing.
 Economic opinions of the members range between left and right.
-However, members of the party on average place their party left of the Social Democrats and right of the Left Alliance.
+However, members of the party on average place their party left of the Social Democratic Party and right of the Left Alliance.

-In the chamber of the Parliament and assembly rooms of local councils, Green representatives sit between the Finns and the Social Democrats.

 The party is one of the strongest proponents for same-sex marriage.
 The party is also distinct in its opposition against universal male conscription and wants to opt for a gender-neutral, selective version.
 The eventual goal of the Greens is voluntary military service.

 In 2015, the party included universal basic income (UBI) as a proposal in their platform.
 In February 2019, the party announced that it wanted to introduce a €300 universal basic income in the 2019 to 2023 parliamentary term, before transitioning to a €600 tax-free UBI during the following 2023 to 2027 parliamentary term.

 In the spring of 2018, the party proposed lowering the voting age to 15.

 The party stated in December 2018 that it supports investing €10 billion in Finland's railway infrastructure and improving rail connections in the country, including building high-speed rail connections.

 In September 2021, the party voted to pass an internal motion supporting the legalisation and regulation of cannabis in Finland.
 It thus became the first party in Finland's Parliament to publicly state support for cannabis being legalised in the country.